jtamtam/BindingDB_prep/README.md

 (takes approx. 3 hours)

 ## Structures.py
 This files downloads the relevant proteins based  on the conditions of the flowchart.
-Here is the folder hierarchy in the Final_Data_Structures folder created with each folder containing the structure of the relevant proteins:
+Here is the folder hierarchy in the Final_Data_Structures folder created in this programm.
+Each folder contains the structures of the relevant proteins:
 * train_kd_structures
   * coverage of 1
   * coverage > 0.8 and ligand similarity > 0.7